mdhugge/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://github.com/mdhugge/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.png)

--	29, 414 Senior Engineers and 28, 255 Senior Staff at Pewlett-Hackard will be retiring.
-This is a large number of senior employees that are approaching retirement.
+-	29, 414 Senior Engineers at Pewlett-Hackard will be retiring.
+This is a large number of senior engineers that are approaching retirement and Pewlett-Hackard will have to analyze this further to see how the company will accommodate this large loss of employees.
+-	28, 255 Senior Staff at Pewlett-Hackard will be retiring.
+This is a huge number of experienced employees that Pewlett-Hackard will be losing.
 -	2 Mangers at Pewlett-Hackard will be approaching retirement.
 Extensive training will be required to find a suitable replacement for these employees.
-- Pewlett-Hackard needs to prepare for 90, 398 employees approaching retirement.

 Pewlett-Hackard is offering a mentorship program for current employees that were born in 1965.